KamalDGRT/Notes/SQL/Practice.md

 ### Q48.
 Display the roll number, student name and parent name of all 'A' graders.

 ### Q49.
-Remove the details of those students who have got 'D' grade.
+Remove the details of those students from the `Student` table who have got 'D' grade.

 ### Q50.
 Remove the Student table from the database.